Bart Fletcher

 Bart Fletcher is an American actor in many television series and shorts.
 But he is best known for his role in the 2008 cult sci-fi/ horror hit One-Eyed Monster.
 In 2011, he wrote, produced and directed the short film Oh Oliver!.

 Career

 In 2008, he had a starring role in the sci-fi/ horror film One-Eyed Monster as Lance.
-He has had minor roles in Look Closer (2010) and The Chicago 8 (2011).

-In 2009-2010, he made voice over in many episodes of the Stan Lee/Disney produced animated series Time Jumper playing the voice of Terry Dixon, alongside Natasha Henstridge who did the voice of Charity Vyle.

-In 2011, Bart Fletcher branched out into writing and directing with his comedic short film, Oh, Oliver!, a 16-minutes film about one day in the life of Oliver Spagnola.